kagantx/LinkedinProject/README.md

 The python packages required are listed in requirements.txt.
 The main package used is selenium, which does all the scraping because LinkedIn is a highly dynamic website.

-Put your linkedin login information in the file login_info.py
+Your linkedin login information is a required input parameter to the script.

 ### Installing